Mechanical-Advantage/AdvantageScope/docs/docs/more-features/custom-assets/gltf-convert.md

----
-sidebar_position: 6
----

 # Converting Onshape & STEP Files to glTF

-AdvantageScope's 3D view accepts custom models for fields and robots, which can be installed using the process described [here](../more-features/custom-assets.md).
+AdvantageScope's 3D view accepts custom models for fields and robots, which can be installed using the process described [here](/more-features/custom-assets).
 All models must use the [glTF](https://www.khronos.org/gltf/) file format, chosen for its efficiency when storing and loading models.
 Note that AdvantageScope uses the binary form (.glb), which includes all resources in a single file, rather than the pure JSON form (.gltf).

 ## Converting Onshape to STEP